 Law & Economics Center

-The mission of the Law & Economics Center is to serve as a nexus for academic research and education that focuses on the timely and relevant economic analysis of legal and public policy issues confronting policymakers nationwide.
+The Law & Economics Center (LEC) serves as a nexus for academic research and education that focuses on the timely and relevant economic analysis of legal and public policy issues confronting judges and policymakers nationwide.
 Learn more.

 Law & Economics Center Divisions

-The Law & Economics Center is comprised of five divisions:
+The Law & Economics Center houses multiple divisions:

 The Judicial Education Program is the nation’s preeminent provider of high-quality, balanced judicial education seminars and conferences that focus on economics, finance, accounting, statistics, and the scientific method.